pschachte/wybe/WYBE.md

 ## Anonymous procedures

-Anonymous procedures are procedure definitions that appear inline, lacking a declaration (and hence a name) given to a regular procedure definitions.
+Anonymous procedures are procedure definitions that appear inline, lacking a declaration (and hence a name) given to a regular procedure definition.

 Anonymous procedures take the following forms: